PriorLax123/Search_Algorithms/README.md

 EXAMPLE OF CMD ARGUEMENT: Java Search.java -i "Initial City" -f InputFile.csv -s "Search Algorithm" -h "Heuristic Function" --no-reached -v 4 -g "Goal City"

 -f*:String of reference file
 -i*:The string of the starting location(Must be contained in reference file)
 -g*:The string of the goal location(Must be contained in reference file)
+-s :Search function {uniform, greedy, a-star(Default)}
+-h	:The formula that will be used to come up with the heuristic{euclidean, haversine(Default)}
+--no-reached: The search will not hold a reference of all cities that have been accessed and instead only search for cycles{defaults to reached table unless this command is added}
 -v :The amount of information about the search that you want to display(Higher the number the more information that will display){0(Default), 1, 2, 3, 4, 5}

 *Verbosity level 3 prints outputs as something is happening (i.e. if a node is being added to the frontier, the output for the node being added will be printed and then the node would be added to the frotier).{This is best to use when there is an issue with a solution to debug, or if you need to know what is currently happening within the code}